Bumblebee: In music and literature

 The orchestral interlude Flight of the Bumblebee was composed (c.
 1900) by Nikolai Rimsky-Korsakov.
 It represents the turning of Prince Guidon into a bumblebee so he can fly away to visit his father, Tsar Saltan, in the opera The Tale of Tsar Saltan, although the music may reflect the flight of a bluebottle rather than a bumblebee.
 The music inspired Walt Disney to feature a bumblebee in his 1940 animated musical Fantasia and have it sound as if it were flying in all parts of the theater.
 This early attempt at "surround sound" was excluded from the film in later showings.

 In 1599, during the reign of Queen Elizabeth I, someone, possibly Tailboys Dymoke, published Caltha Poetarum: Or The Bumble Bee, under the pseudonym "T. Cutwode".
-This was one of nine books censored under the Bishop's Ban issued by the Archbishop of Canterbury John Whitgift and the Bishop of London Richard Bancroft.
+This was one of nine books censored under the Bishops' Ban issued by the Archbishop of Canterbury John Whitgift and the Bishop of London Richard Bancroft.

 Emily Dickinson made a bumblebee the subject of her parody of Isaac Watts's well-known poem about honeybees, "How Doth the Little Busy Bee" (1715).
 Where Watts wrote "How skilfully she builds her cell!
 How neat she spreads the wax!", Dickinson's poem, "The Bumble-Bee's Religion" (1881), begins "His little Hearse-like Figure / Unto itself a Dirge / To a delusive Lilac / The vanity divulge / Of Industry and Morals / And every righteous thing / For the divine Perdition / of Idleness and Spring."
-The letter was said to have enclosed a dead bee.
+The letter is said to have enclosed a dead bee.

 In 1847, Ralph Waldo Emerson published his poem "The Humble-Bee".